maxemil/PhyloMagnet/README.md

 drwxr-xr-x 1 MaxEmil users      52 Apr 28 13:10 work

 ```
+## Development PLans
+* try including RP15 pipeline, so producing linked contigs for genes (paired end information?)
+* Intergenic space?
+* Refine interface to be able to use own fastq files
+* Try using pplacer or similar instead of aligning and redoing phylogenies for each marker multiple times....

 ## comparison to PhyloSift
 * HMM search (might be more sensitive...)
 * FastTree for phylogenetics
 * No internal assembly, so either assembled metagnomes or raw reads
+* Makes a whole community analyses to see what is there, so much slower but a little bit more general

 ## Log